aduverger/madeleine/README.md

 The default lookup is intentionally deterministic: the five newest Episodes for the exact path, newest first.
 The model decides which history matters.
+More elaborated ranking mechanisms will be explored in the future.

 ## How an Episode is created